SaasyKumar/quiz_app/README.md

 * While passing objects to a react component, don't pass the whole object, pass it every key value pair mentioned in the object.
 * `rem` in CSS don't know what but in ref to root element.
 I think it will be used on react apps and it have mobile too.
 Auto?
+* CSS transitions do not work with changes in display property.

 # Prettier